Phebos/movie-recommendation/README.md

 ## Usage

- Once you installed it, you only have to run the runserver command like this : python manage.py runserver and find the perfect movie for you !
+ Once you have it installed, you only have to run the runserver command like this : python manage.py runserver and find the perfect movie for you !

 ## Authors & contributors